dragonflydb/documentation/docs/migrating-to-dragonfly/01-from-redis-instance/02-sentinel-promotion.md

     4) "200.0.0.1"
     5) "port"
     6) "6379"
+# ... more
+# ... output
+# ... omitted
 ```

 As you can see, now the Dragonfly instance is the primary, and we can safely turn off the Redis instance, which is the replica.
+After turning off the Redis instance, Sentinel would not be able to promote it again as the primary.
+You have successfully migrated to Dragonfly.

 ## Considerations